ielgataa/Parcoursup/README.md

 <p>
     The change brought by Parcoursup significantly simplifies a plethora of processes and procedures, hence reducing the bureaucratic burden on administrations related to the education ministry and academic institutions.
 Therefore, we should be positive to say that Parcoursup saves French society and State a significant, yet not quantified, amount of economic resources.
 </p>
 </body>

+<h2>How could Parcoursup be used differently, to achieve more equity?</h2>

+In the end, Parcousup is only an algorithm, with specific chosen parameters driving certain outcomes.
+Yet, an algorithm only is an instrumentalisation of a political public action, through technical choices (Tiberj, 2021).
+Parcousup solely reflects the choice of the decision-makers behind its conception; yet, there could be other ways to operate this algorithm, producing different results of higher education admission for students.

+This reflection drives the research of sociologist Vincent Tiberj.
+When French university Sciences Po Bordeaux asked him to parameter an alternative algorithm, V. Tiberj chose to rely on an algorithm which would use the grade average gap (“écarts à la moyenne”) between students, over the current raw grades (“notes brutes”) parameters used by the Parcoursup OAD.
+Sciences Po Bordeaux uses the Parcousup algorithm to pre-select the candidates deemed “admissible”.
+Only after this step would there be a qualitative reading of the pre-selected students’ application (motivation letter, extra-academic activities).

+Comparing the results of the two different algorithms, V. Tiberj concluded that his “homemade” algorithm achieved better social democratisation, as well as territorial diversity, an objective expressed by Sciences Po Bordeaux.
+Indeed, the university historically admits a majority of students coming from the area surrounding it, as they are more driven to apply to a university located near their residence and are proportionally more important than students from other areas of France.

+Hence, a simple modification in the algorithm parameters, ranking students on one kind of qualitative data over another can significantly change the outcome of the admission.
+This contributes to the idea that the Parcoursup algorithm is not in itself discriminatory, but it is the way it is used and the goals driving its conception that might be.